1931 Alabama Crimson Tide football team: Mississippi A&M

 In what was Frank Thomas' first road game as Alabama head coach, the Crimson Tide defeated the Mississippi A&M Aggies (now the Mississippi State Bulldogs) 53–0 at Greer Memorial Field in Meridian.
 In the game, Alabama only played its starters in the first quarter.
 Touchdowns were scored twice by Erskine Walker and Ben Smith and once each by Howard Chappell, Hillman Holley, Larry Hughes and Leon Long.
-The victory improved Alabama's all-time record against Mississippi A&M to 15–4–2.